 Water Quality

-New development shall result in no net increase in off-site runoff, and shall be required to demonstrate this requirement is met.
+New development shall result in no net increase in off-site runoff and shall be required to demonstrate this requirement is met.

 All new development shall comply with the city’s flood damage prevention and drainage regulations, as well as any drainage-related conditions of approval.